 Figure 1.3.6 shows a direction field and some integral curves for (1.3.3).
 The integral curves near the top and bottom are solution curves.
 However, the integral curves near the middle are more complicated.
 For example, Figure 1.3.7 shows the integral curve through the origin.
-The vertices of the dashed rectangle are on the circle $x^2 + y^2 = 1$ ($a \approx .846$, $b \approx .533$), where all integral curves of (1.3.3) have infinite slope.
-There are three solution curves of (1.3.3) on the integral curve in the figure: the segment above the level y = b is the graph of a solution on $(-\infty, a)$, the segment below the level y = -b is the graph of a solution on (-a, a).
+The vertices of the dashed rectangle are on the circle $x^2 + y^2 = 1$ ( $a \approx .846$ , $b \approx .533$ ), where all integral curves of (1.3.3) have infinite slope.
+There are three solution curves of (1.3.3) on the integral curve in the figure: the segment above the level y = b is the graph of a solution on ( $-\infty$ , a), the segment below the level y = -b is the graph of a solution on (-a, $\infty$ ), and the segment between these two levels is the graph of a solution on (-a, a).

 As you study from this book, you'll often be asked to use computer software and graphics.
-Exercises with this intent are marked as C (computer or calculator required), C/G (computer and/or graphics required), or L (laboratory work requiring software and/or graphics).
+Exercises with this intent are marked as $\bigcirc$ (computer or calculator required), $\bigcirc$ (computer and/or graphics required), or $\bigsqcup$ (laboratory work requiring software and/or graphics).
 Often you may not completely understand how the software does what it does.
 This is similar to the situation most people are in when they drive automobiles or watch television, and it doesn't decrease the value of using modern technology as an aid to learning.
 Just be careful that you use the technology as a supplement to thought rather than a substitute for it.